 The World Health Organization considers stress as the health epidemic of the 21st century.
 Chronic and high levels of stress can lead to heart diseases, high blood pressure, weakened immune functions, impaired cognitive performance, and problems in metabolism, among others.
 Nearly half of the workforce report suffering moderate to severe stress at work, and this is alarming as it has tremendous and encompassing effect on individuals, families, and organizations.

 Stress is one of the major causes of absenteeism and turnover in companies, costing American businesses up to $300 billion a year.
 Employees report difficulty focusing on tasks at work as a result of too much stress, while others point to stress as a reason behind errors and missed deadlines, trouble getting along with superiors and co-workers, tardiness, and missed work days.
 Needless to say, stress among employees is a serious problem, which warrants an employers’ attention and resources to form solutions.
+An employer must also ensure the job is well designed.

 Employee assistance programs can aid in a company’s problem with workplace stress, as they enhance employee well-being and engagement.
 An organization that aims to stay competitive in this unpredictable economy must know the value of a decreased rate of employee turnover, as well as a reduced number of disability or stress claims.
 Here are three of the companies that have gone the extra mile in managing stress in the workplace: